 View this post on Instagram

-Senior staff at both firms have taken temporary salary haircuts, but still, many lower-level staff look like being laid off (if they haven’t already been).
+Senior staff at both firms have taken temporary salary cuts, but still, many lower-level staff look like being laid off (if they haven’t already been).
 Both firms have also given generous frequent flyer extensions for the next year and made their flight change/cancellation policies more flexible.

 This situation is playing out all over the world, with an opinion piece in the New York Times, entitled, “Don’t feel sorry for the airlines,” inspiring DMARGE to consider: should Australians feel sorry for our airlines?
 While ours haven’t taken the piss like American Airlines, the carrier the NYT piece uses to make its case, the suggestion made at the end of the piece, that bail outs should only be given under certain conditions (like, don’t reduce the seat pitch any further) is a tasty one.